Crepe Paper Poinsettia Tutorial: Free Poinsettia Flower Template

 This post may contain affiliate links that won’t change your price but will share some commission.

 Poinsettias are definitely the flower that comes to mine at Christmas time.
-Every year I expand my poinsettia collection.
-Past years have included some rather large wall poinsettias.
-Check out the classic style and my Noel style here.
+Every year I expand my DIY paper poinsettia collection.
+And this year I am adding a new crepe paper poinsettia flower that looks very realistic.
+Past years have included some rather large wall poinsettias – check out the classic style and my Noel style here.

 This crepe paper poinsettia flower tutorial is ideal for beginners and can easily be cut by hand with scissors or use your Cricut Maker to cut them for you with the rotary blade!
 Be sure to read this guide on cutting crepe paper with your Maker.

 Want more Christmas Crafts?
 View everything I have here!